What We Can Never Know

 Overview

 What We Can Never Know coverWhat We Can Never Know explores the limits of philosophy and science through studies of perception, time, madness and knowledge.
-Extracts and more information can be found at www.whatwecanneverknow.net.
-Copies can be purchased from Amazon and the publisher, Continuum.
+Extracts and more information can be found at http://whatwecanneverknow.davidgamez.eu.
+Copies can be purchased from Amazon.

 Philosophy and science are striving to provide a complete account of the world and our position in it.
 In this original and provocative book David Gamez shows that this project is fatally flawed because some of our best and most successful theories clash with each other or contradict their own basic assumptions.
 We want to understand everything about the world, but blindspots at the heart of our knowledge will always prevent us from achieving a final and complete description of reality.